joshuamhtsang/frr_venore/josh_sandbox/demo1_run-daemons-in-containers/README.md

 $ docker build -t frr-ubuntu22:latest -f josh_sandbox/demo1_run-daemons-in-containers/dockerfiles/Dockerfile_1_StartDaemons .
 ~~~

-## Create a another network using docker
+## Create a new network using docker

 To make the demo more reproducible, it's good practice to create another network, in this case a `10.0.1.0/24` one.
 In effect, this creates a Linux bridge with the assigned network specification.